Deluxe Paint: Amiga

 Deluxe Paint I was released in 1985.
 A major feature was animation by using color cycling.
 The Amiga natively supports indexed color, where a pixel's color value does not carry any RGB hue information but instead is an index to a color palette (a collection of unique color values).
 By adjusting the color value in the palette, all pixels with that palette value change simultaneously in the image or animation, creating cyclic movement in the image.
 In the Christmas demo files on the Deluxe Paint I disk, this kind of animation (which is toggled by pressing the tab key) is used to depict falling snowflakes, a blinking Christmas tree, and a roaring fire in the fireplace.

 In 1986, Deluxe Paint II was introduced, which added many convenient features such as pattern and gradient fill, which could be selected by right-clicking on a fill tool.
 An effects menu with e.g. perspective transformation was also added.
 The screen format could now be changed from a dedicated selection page.

 Deluxe Paint III appeared in 1989 and added support for Extra Halfbrite.
 New editing modes allowed one to stencil certain colors to protect them, so it is possible to e.g. paint a landscape from front to back, with the foreground protected by a stencil.
 A major new feature of Deluxe Paint III was the ability to create cel-like animation, and animbrushes (1MB of RAM is needed for animation).
 These let the user pick up a section of an animation as an "animbrush", which can then be placed onto the canvas while it animates.
 Deluxe Paint III was one of the first paint programs to support animbrushes.
 This is similar to copy and paste, except one can pick up more than one image.

 Deluxe Paint IV (introduced in 1991), which did not include Silva as the lead programmer, offered significant new features like non-bitplane-indexed Hold-and-Modify support for creating images with up to 4,096 colors.
 Animation support was improved by adding a light table, i.e. onion skinning, and AnimBrush morphing.
 The color mixer was now a HAM region at the bottom of the screen (instead of a floating window as before) and allowed mixing adjacent colors similar to a real palette.

 Deluxe Paint 4.5 AGA appeared the following year, addressing the stability issues and providing support for the new A1200 and A4000 AGA machines and a revamped screen mode interface.
 It appeared in both standalone and Commodore-bundled versions.

 The final release, Deluxe Paint V, in 1995, supported true 24-bit RGB images.
-However, using only the AGA native chipset, the 24-bit RGB color was only held in computer memory, the on-screen image was displayed in HAM8 (18-bit colour).
+However, using only the AGA native chipset, the 24-bit RGB color was only held in computer memory, the on-screen image was displayed in HAM8 (18-bit color).